Learn felt making in the Highlands, with beautiful naturally dyed fleece

 Many participants on our courses choose to make large wall hangings to take home with them, as our landscapes and colours are very conducive to pictorial pieces.
 However, others have made, bags, Aga top covers, scarves, drum bags, berets and more…

-If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you (for groups of 4 or more people).
+If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you and your friends or family.